 Your Company Is Already a Target and Here’s What To Do About It.

-One teenager with a smartphone can steal more than ten men with guns.
+One junior employee with a laptop can steal more than ten robbers with guns.
 This program is a wake-up call to all companies, especially in light of new mandatory data breach reporting requirements.
 Prevention is better than public humiliation!

 In this compelling, practical program, you will learn: